peaskipper/Py_games/README.md

+# Creating a library for tiny python games that I'll train a bot to learn to play

+---

-# 🧠 Infinite Tic-Tac-Toe with a Twist (Python + Tkinter)
+## 🧠 Game 1 : Infinite Tic-Tac-Toe with a Twist (Python + Tkinter)

 A minimal 2-player Tic-Tac-Toe game made in Python using Tkinter — but with a brainy twist to make it more competitive!

----

-## 🔄 The Twist
+### 🔄 The Twist

 Unlike classic Tic-Tac-Toe, **each player may only have 3 active marks on the board at a time**.
 On their 4th turn:
 - Their **oldest mark fades**, locking the tile **just for that turn**.